ankypant/angular-initializr/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Json server

-Run `npm run json-server` for a json server.
+Run `yarn json-server` for a json server.
 Navigate to `http://localhost:3000/`.
 Don't forget to start the json server before you try to login, as it is required to get dummy user details.